 Wrongful Death Birth Injury Lawsuits

-If an infant dies during childbirth due to medical malpractice or negligence, the family may be able to file a wrongful death birth injury lawsuit.
-This can involve a medical mistake made either before delivery, during delivery, or shortly after the baby is delivered.
+If an infant dies during childbirth due to medical malpractice or negligence, their family may be able to file a wrongful death birth injury lawsuit.
+Wrongful death can involve a medical mistake made before delivery, during delivery, or shortly after the baby is delivered.

-A traumatic injury due to misusing a medical instrument can lead to death, as can a lack of oxygen due to a problem with the umbilical cord that a doctor should have noticed before delivering the child.
+A traumatic injury caused by misusing a medical instrument can lead to death, as can a lack of oxygen due to umbilical cord problems that the doctor should have noticed before delivery.

-Over the last 40 years, birth injury lawyers with Sokolove Law have helped secure over $710 Million for the families of children who suffered an injury during or before birth.
+Over the last 40 years, birth injury lawyers with Sokolove Law have helped secure over $862 Million for the families of children who suffered an injury before, during, or shortly after delivery.

-If you have any questions as to whether medical negligence is the reason your baby suffered harm, we have registered nurses with years of experience who may be able to help.
-Get a free case evaluation today to learn more about your legal options.
+If you are unsure whether medical negligence is the reason your baby suffered harm, we have registered nurses on staff with decades of labor and delivery experience who may be able to help.

 How long do you have to sue for a birth injury?